GravityPDF/gravity-pdf/README.txt

 = 5.0.0-beta1 =
 * Breaking Change: Bump minimum version of Gravity Forms from 1.9 to 2.3.1+
 * Breaking Change: Bump WordPress minimum version from 4.4 to 4.8+
-* Breaking Change: Background process PDFs/emails on form submission and while resending notifications.
-Requires Background tasks is enabled.
+* Breaking Change: Bump the PHP minimum version from 5.4 to 5.6+
-* Breaking Change: Decouple the fonts from the plugin (see feature below)
+* Breaking Change: Decouple the fonts from the plugin.

-* Feature: Include a Core Font Downloader in the PDF Tools to install all core PDF fonts [GH#709]
+* Feature: Option to enable background Process PDFs during form submission and while resending notifications.
+Requires background tasks are enabled [GH#713]
-* Feature: Background Process PDFs during form submission and while resending notifications [GH#713]
+* Feature: Include a Core Font Downloader in the PDF Tools to install all core PDF fonts during the initial installation [GH#709]
 * Feature: Updated ReactJS to v16 which uses MIT license [GH#701]
 * Feature: Add PHP7.2 Support [GH#716]
 * Feature: Polyfill older browsers to support our modern Javascript [GH#729]